mendix/docs/content/refguide/synchronize.md

 Running multiple synchronization processes at the same time is not supported, regardless of the synchronization mode.

-If you try to trigger another synchronization process while the synchronization is in progress, the following error message will be shown:

-**Performing simultaneous synchronizations is not supported.
-Please try again after the current synchronization is completed.**
+If you try to trigger another synchronization process while the synchronization is in progress, the following error message will be shown: "Performing simultaneous synchronizations is not supported.
+Please try again after the current synchronization is completed."

 Such an error can be handled in the nanoflow from which the synchronization attempt was triggered using [error handlers](/refguide/error-event#errorhandlers).